Ride the rails, set sail for adventure, take in the big city, and so much more

 Head to the Trees

 Whether it's the need to get as far away from civilization as possible or a Swiss Family Robinson obsession, families are taking to the trees and booking a night or two in a treehouse.
 There are loads of treehouses you can rent across the country with a ton of options, especially in California.
-There's even a brand-new treehouse resort near the Smoky Mountains that's opening in 2023.
+There's even a brand-new treehouse resort near the Smoky Mountains that just opened in 2023.

 More Travel with the Grandparents

-We expect to see a surge in multi-generational travel in 2023 with families looking to get out and travel with grandparents.
+We expect to see a continuation of the multi-generational travel trend in 2024 with families looking to get out and travel with grandparents.
 Whether you send the kids off on their "gramping" adventure without you or are looking for somewhere that three generations can enjoy, there are plenty of options out there.

 Guided, Small-Group Trips